Roof Loans 101: Rates, Payments, and How To Get Financing

 Roof loans are available in amounts up to $50,000.
 The loans are no money down, simple interest with no early payoff penalties.

 Most homeowners in the United States go with a 10-year loan which is a 120-month term loan.
 It’s the most popular roof loan.
 This loan provides homeowners with more flexibility.
-Remember, there is no penalty if you choose to pay the loan off early.
-A roof loan is a simple interest loan.
+Remember, there is no penalty if you choose to pay the loan off early because the roof loans are simple interest loans.

 As I mentioned, Sunlight loans can be paid off early with no prepayment penalties.